parthdwi50/File-System-Organizer/README.md

 3. `pdfile tree "directoryPath"` <br />
 example: `pdfile tree Downloads` ----> (will give a tree format/structure of all the files in the folder)

-*All commands to be run in CMD/terminal.*
+*All commands to be run in Command Prompt.*